angela34a/HBTC_micro/README.md

 # HBTC_micro
-Overview of microbial communities in urban groundwater
+Code repository for the Master thesis "The impact of groundwater temperature on the composition of groundwater microbial communities in an urban aquifer"

+# Analysis
+.R and .Rmd files with analysis code used in the thesis

+# Rendered
+Rendered html versions of Rmd files can be found at link: